lucasfloripa/lucasfloripa/README.md

 Developer with more than 5 years of relevant experience, having worked in different environments, using different languages and technologies, including the functions of Developer Backend Java and Node, Developer Frontend React, Developer FullStack React/Node, Database Analist and Tester.

 :house: Living in Florianópolis.
 Santa Catarina, Brazil.
-:hammer: Working homeoffice as backend Node Developer on Compasso Uol https://compasso.com.br/.
+:hammer: Working homeoffice as backend Node Developer and Tech Leader at Calindra https://calindra.tech/.
 :books: Learning alot of typescript, disign principles and patterns.
 :eyes: Looking for freelance works